RMHSProgrammingClub/Bot-Client-Backend/README.md

 # Bot-Server
 A game that is meant to be played by two computers.
 Based on the game played in _Ender's Game_

+###Building
+To build a jar of the server you must first install jRuby and the Bundler gem.
+Then you run `bundle install` to install all the project dependencies
+To actually build the jar you run `rake build`
+The server jar can now be found in the build directory

 ###To-Do
 - Enforce a turn timer on the AIs